-The FNLMA is intended to be consistent with the Framework Agreement and to apply to the First Nations (FN) that are signatories to the Framework Agreement (set out in the schedule to the FNLMA).
-The FNLMA was previously introduced in Parliament on December 10, 1996, but the federal election that year prevented it from being enacted.
-The Bill was reintroduced as Bill C-49 in June of 1998.
-It was finally enacted and given royal assent on June 7, 1999.
+The Act is to be consistent with the Framework Agreement and to apply in the same manner to the First Nations who are signatories to the Framework Agreement (set out in the schedule to the Act).
+The Act was previously introduced in Parliament on December 10, 1996, but the federal election that year prevented it from being enacted.
+The Bill leading to the enactment of the Act, was re-introduced as Bill C-49 in June of 1998.
+It was finally enacted and given royal assent on June 17, 1999.